 There are many things in football worth getting genuinely wound up about: sub-par officiating, whether that involves VAR or otherwise; your team’s games repeatedly being rearranged for TV purposes at huge inconvenience to match-going fans; the foul-mouthed, non-stop nonsense-spouter sat behind you in the stands.
-All of these impinge upon one’s enjoyment of the game because they’re so inescapable.
-That’s something which doesn’t – or certainly shouldn’t – fall into the same bracket as expected goals (xG).
+All of these impinge upon one’s enjoyment of the game because they’re so inescapable expected goals (xG).
+Something which doesn't - or certainly shouldn't - fall into the same bracket is expected goals.

 Last week’s Football Clichés podcast alluded to a spectrum of tolerance when it comes to the discourse surrounding xG.
 Either side of those appreciative of or ambivalent towards it, you have your ‘xG ultras’ – those who live and breathe the ‘underlying numbers’ – and your xG rejecters – those who actively rally against it on Twitter, in broadsheet columns and on the air, so often in a tone imbued with sarcasm and seemingly feigned ignorance and faux outrage.
 The original xG (expected goals) has come to be accompanied by a secondary xG (expected gripes).

 One of the most expected gripes is that expected goals – allegedly – doesn’t tell us what’s happened.
 Two things: One, that’s false; it literally quantifies the quality of chances which occur, giving us an understanding of a team’s productivity and finishing ability that basic statistics just can’t.
 Two, even it were true, is football not half about speculation, ‘coulda, woulda, shoulda’ discussion?
 To insinuate that xG is in some way the stuff of make-believe is a cheap shot – a low-value shot, if you like.